-Whether it's a Hallmark holiday or an important milestone, there are things you can do no matter your budget or emotional bandwidth.
-Plus who wouldn't absolutely fall off their chair with joy if their partner surprised them with some flowers, wine, offering to do the washing up after dinner.
+Whether it's a Hallmark holiday or 'just another day', there are some sweet things you can do with your partner no matter your budget or emotional bandwidth.
+Who wouldn't absolutely fall off their chair with joy if their partner surprised them with some flowers, wine, or offering to do the washing up after dinner.
 Right?

-To help out during the ideas drought, Laura Ruston from Out and About Baby has five ways to celebrate your love when your forgot it was V-day.
+To help out during the ideas drought, Laura Ruston from Out and About Baby shared five ways to celebrate your love when you forgot it was V-day.

 1. Crack out the picnic rug